58-00 Re-enrollment as a Degree Candidate

-A previous associate or baccalaureate degree candidate seeking re-enrollment as a degree candidate according to Section 58-50 or a non-degree or provisional student seeking re-enrollment to the University may request the Registrar to approve Academic Renewal.
+A previous associate or baccalaureate degree candidate seeking re-enrollment as a degree candidate according to Section 58-50 or a non-degree student seeking re-enrollment to the University may request the Registrar to approve Academic Renewal.
 To be approved:

 - The student must have had an absence of at least four-years during which they were not enrolled in any Penn State credit courses, and

 - The student's previous cumulative average was below 2.00.